 People were supported with kindness and compassion.
 They told us caring relationships had developed with staff who supported them.
 Everyone we spoke with thought they were well cared for and treated with respect and dignity, and had their independence promoted.
-One person told us, "The staff are very nice and kind".
-Another person said, "I'm ever so happy here".
+One person told us, "The staff are so hard working and conscientious and will come any time, day or night".
+Another person said, "They [staff] are so kind".
+A further person added, "Nothing is too much trouble, they look after me very well indeed".

 Positive relationships had developed with people.
-One person told us, "We all get on with the staff".
+One person told us, "The staff are charming".
+Another person said of their regular care workers, "They are like best friends to me".
 Staff showed kindness when speaking with them.
 Staff took their time to talk with people and showed them that they were important.
 Staff always approached people face on and at eye level, they demonstrated empathy and compassion for the people they supported.
 Friendly conversations were taking place.
 Staff demonstrated a strong commitment to providing compassionate care.
 From talking to staff, they each had a firm understanding of how best to provide support.
-The registered manager told us that staff ensured that they read peoples care plans in order to know more about them.
+The registered manager told us that staff ensured that they read people's care plans in order to know more about them.
 We spoke with staff who confirmed this was the case and gave us examples of people's individual personalities and character traits.
-We saw that one person spent considerable time wandering around the service.
-They were gradually becoming more anxious and this was having an effect on the wellbeing of other people.
-A member of staff intervened and sat down with them.
-They spoke reassuringly and calmly and gave them the time and attention they needed to reduce their anxiety.
-It was clear that the member of staff knew this person well and could recognise the best way to make them feel better.

-Kingswood Home had a calm and homely feel.
+Bramble Cottage Retirement Home had a calm and homely feel.
 Throughout the inspection, people were observed freely moving around the service and spending time in the communal areas.
 People's rooms were personalised with their belongings and memorabilia.
 People were supported to maintain their personal and physical appearance, and were dressed in the clothes they preferred and in the way they wanted.
-For example, ladies had handbags and wore jewellery, and some men dressed smartly in suits and ties, whereas others were more casual.

 The registered manager and staff recognised that dignity in care also involved providing people with choice and control.
 Throughout the inspection, we observed people being given a variety of choices of what they would like to do and where they would like to spend time.
 People were empowered to make their own decisions.
 They told us they that they were free to do very much what they wanted throughout the day.
 They said they could choose what time they got up, when they went to bed, how and where to spend their day, what they wanted to wear and how their care was delivered.
+One person told us, "They [staff] listen to you and always ask me if I'm ok and do I want anything".
 Staff were committed to ensuring people remained in control and received support that centred on them as an individual.
-One member of staff told us, "We sit with people and get to know them.
-Dementia can be hard, but we have to see the person and offer them choices.
-They sometimes say no, but we always ask and help them make decisions".
-Another member of staff said, "We ask people what they want to wear and we contact their families to find out the things that they like" The registered manager said, "We talk about care with the staff in supervision.
-We carry out observations and provide explanations around privacy and dignity and providing care in a person centred way.
-We always give choice and talk to residents all the time in order to involve them in their care".
+One member of staff told us, "Nothing is set in stone, nothing is regimented, you can have a cup of tea when you want.
+If you want to have breakfast and go back to bed, that's fine, it's about what they want".
+Another member of staff said, "It's automatic to offer choice, It's about constantly asking questions" The registered manager said, "People's choices are recorded in care plans, what time you would like breakfast, how early you would like a cup of tea and choices around how people spend their day".